 The sales tax on menstrual products varies state by state.
 The highest rate is 7%, which is the sales tax base in four states that do not exempt menstrual products.
 Virginia is the only state that lowered the tax rate without altogether removing menstrual products from the tax base, lowering the rate from 5.3% to 2.5% in 2020 for these products.

 Cities and counties can often levy sales taxes on products.
 The rules for whether menstrual products are subject to those taxes varies widely across the US.
-For example, Denver does not charge sales tax on menstrual products but the state of Colorado does.

 Health Savings Accounts or Flexible Spending Accounts allow people to set aside earnings before taxes to use for healthcare costs.
 Money put in either of these accounts can only be used for “qualified medical expenses” as defined by the government.